krmdl/Snapie/README.md

 <html>
 <body>
 	<h1>Snapie</h1>
 	<p>Snapie is a Python script that uses the Android Debug Bridge (ADB) to automatically add bulk friends on Snapchat.
+Snapie can even be used as a bulk account creator.
 Please note that using this script goes against Snapchat's terms of service and can result in account suspension or termination.</p>

 <h2>Installation</h2>
 <ol>